Early Origins of the Artem family

 Early Notables of the Artem family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Artem Notables in all our PDF Extended History products and printed products wherever possible.
+the Aytouns continued as landowners until James III (1460-1488), when...
+Another 108 words (8 lines of text) are included under the topic Early Artem Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Artem family to the New World and Oceana